ThomasKalten/fppdf4delphi/README.md

 Also included are free pascal libs for images and jpegs (not all units of the libs are needed).

-Some units needed adaptions for compilation with Delphi.
+Some units needed adaptions for compilation with Delphi included renames from pp to pas file name extension.

+All the code is LGPL as the original code.

 Known Bug:
 On Windows the drawing coordinates have a problem.